High school (grades 9-12) · Baton Rouge, LA

 What is the racial and ethnic makeup of Collegiate Baton Rouge?

-The largest demographic group at Collegiate Baton Rouge is African American at 91.9%.
-The school serves a diverse student body in Baton Rouge, LA.
+The largest demographic group at Collegiate Baton Rouge is African American at 91.9% of enrollment, in Baton Rouge, LA.

 What is the Resource Investment Index for Collegiate Baton Rouge?

-Collegiate Baton Rouge has a Resource Investment Index of 20/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Collegiate Baton Rouge has a Resource Investment Index of 19/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page